lara-ai-dev/vacationhome/README.md

 In this folder the backend of the final project can be found.
 The frontend of the project is located in the next folder : `vacationhome-frontend`.
-Furthermore, in the folder `vacationhome-documentation` the documentation of the project can be found.
+Furthermore, in the folder `documentation` the documentation of the project can be found.

 ## Add Dependency